shaddy43/BrowserSnatch/README.md

 - **Zero External Dependencies**: Completely written in c/c++, with little to no need for additional libraries
 - **Cross-Browser Support**: Handles both Chromium and Gecko-based browsers with ease
 - **Greed Mode**: Greed mode included which snatches everything in a single stealer db
-- **Upcoming Features**: Future versions will also support:

-        - App-Bound Encrypted Cookies from other major chromium browsers
-        - Defense Evasion Techniques

 --------------------------------------------------